 The AI initiative of the European Commission underlines the “solid basis of standards” already existing in the area of AI-enabled devices related among others to the Machinery Directive, the Radio Equipment Directive, the EU safety legislation for medical devices or toys, as well as the Product Liability Directive.
 The Communication recognises that “The further development and promotion of such safety standards and support in EU and international standardisation organisations will help enable European businesses to benefit from a competitive advantage, and increase consumer trust”.

-European Standardization Bodies are ready to take on board standardization work in support of AI technologies, as was already underlined by CEN and CENELEC Digital Champion Dr Bernhard Thies: "We are living in a very exciting time, a time of evolution for industry where intelligent manufacturing has to be supported by advanced standards."
+European Standardization Bodies are ready to take on board standardization work in support of AI technologies, as was already underlined by the CEN and CENELEC Digital Champion Dr Bernhard Thies: "We are living in a very exciting time, a time of evolution for industry where intelligent manufacturing has to be supported by advanced standards."

 Expected AI standardization work at European level